SDT-GNN: Streaming-based Distributed Training Framework for Graph Neural Networks: Conclusion

 \section{Conclusion}

-We have developed \n{}, a cost-efficient and scalable distributed training system to train GNNs on large graphs efficiently and effectively.
-While it integrates several existing streaming partitioning algorithms, we have also proposed a novel algorithm called \algoname{} for better performance.
-We have conducted extensive experiments on 16 open datasets to demonstrate the correctness and effectiveness of \n{} with \algoname{}.
-We expect that \n{} can be a general distributed system for training GNNs on large graphs under limited memory and computational resources.
+We have developed \n{}, a memory-efficient distributed training framework to train GNNs on large graphs efficiently and effectively.
+It partitions the input graph with \algoname{} in a streaming manner, automatically distributes the workload to workers, and enables distributed training via model averaging.
+We have conducted extensive experiments on seven large datasets to demonstrate the effectiveness and efficiency of \n{}.
+We expect that \n{} can be a cost-efficient distributed framework for training GNNs on large graphs under limited memory and computational resources.